schettr1/ReactAppDoctorAppointmentSchedulingSystem/README.md

 # Navbar Active Item -
 An 'activeClassName' attribute of <NavLink> will assign its <a> tag a css class of "active" when the router notices that the user is accessing the path of the Link.
 Even if we replace <a> with <NavLink>, in .css we assign properties to 'a' as if <Navbar> is equivalent to <a>.
 This helps us to create active navbar item unique and easy to know which page the user is at.

+#IMPORTANT INFORMATION -
-@Use window.location.reload(false); inside .then(response=>{}) to update the data when you fetch data from database again.
+Use window.location.reload(false); inside .then(response=>{}) to update the data when you fetch data from database again.
 When you delete appointment from '/admin_view_appointments' you must refresh the page to update the data.
 If you reload the page after .then(response=>{}) and the access_token has expired then reload can prevent the retry of failed request. window.location.reload(false); statement is executed before the retry failed request.
 Placing the reload statement inside .then(response=>{}) will ensure that reload will occurs only when original request is successful.

-@At least one degree for doctor must be selected or else that doctor will not show in Admin.ViewDoctors (Solved by creating 'Required Field' error message if no degrees selected while creating or updating doctor.)

-@LogoutModal is not displaying on top of Patient.BookAppointment.
+LogoutModal did not display on top of Patient.BookAppointment.
 (This is due to stacking order of the elements.
 Solved by placing <Navbar/> element after the Router Components in 'App.js'.
 Since, <Navbar/> is placed after Router Components in 'App.js', Navbar's stacking order is higher than Router Components and therefore, LogoutModal will display above the elements of Patient.BookAppointment component.
 Also, <Navbar/> has css 'position: fixed', which allows it to stay fixed on top of the page).

-@Subscribe.js - getDerivedStateFromProps() should replace componentWillReceiveProps() else warning message appears in console.
+getDerivedStateFromProps() should replace componentWillReceiveProps() else warning message appears in console.
 However, setTimeout() method cannot be used in getDerivedStateFromProps.
 So, suppress the warning message with 'UNSAFE_' prefix.